-Social Informatics examines the social aspects of computerization, including the roles of information, and communication technologies, in social and organizational change, the design and uses of information communication technologies (ICTs) in social contexts, and the ways in which the social organization of ICTs is influenced by social forces and social and organizational practices.See faculty in social informatics
+Social Informatics examines the social aspects of computerization, including the roles of information, and communication technologies, in social and organizational change, the design and uses of information communication technologies (ICTs) in social contexts, and the ways in which the social organization of ICTs is influenced by social forces and social and organizational practices.See faculty

 The intersection of people, information and communication technologies